hyeonghun1/hyeonghun1.github.io/_pages/about.md

 I am interested in studying geometric mechanics, and in particular the port-Hamiltonian framework.
 I believe that these research areas can give insight into how to perform engineering tasks such as simulation, analysis, and control more effectively.
 In particular, I am interested in developing model reduction methods that can be used for nonlinear, high-dimensional dynamical systems which are ubiquitous throughout science and engineering.
-I am currently working on numerical methods for nonlinear balanced truncation.
+My current work on Kronecker product-based numerical methods for nonlinear balancing and nonlinear optimal control for high-dimensional systems can be found here on my GitHub!

 My background is in Engineering Mechanics, which I studied during my BS and MS degrees at [Virginia Tech](https://beam.vt.edu/graduate/mechanics.html).
 During this time, I was exposed to a variety of problems, ranging from curiosity-driven science to aerospace-application driven problems, such as through my design teams and my internship at Pratt and Whitney.